ftCLI/FoundryTools-CLI/README.md

 Currently, this only works with TrueType fonts with 'glyf' table.

 Note that removing overlaps invalidates the hinting.
-Hinting is dropped from all glyphs whether or not overlaps are removed from a given one, as it would look weird if only some glyphs are left (un)hinted.
+Hinting is dropped from all glyphs whether overlaps are removed from a given one, as it would look weird if only some glyphs are left (un)hinted.

 ```